How Much Does Car Insurance Go Up After an Accident?

 Shopping rates at your next renewal is the fastest way to lower your premium after an accident.
 Switching insurers can save $30 to $80 per month depending on your driving record and the insurer you choose.

-Car insurance goes up an average of 49%, or about $88 per month, after an at-fault accident.
+Car insurance increases an average of 49%, or about $88 per month, after an at-fault accident with $1,000 to $1,999 in property damage.
 That adds up to $1,056 per year.
 State Farm had the smallest surcharge in MoneyGeek's analysis, raising rates by just 24.3%.

 What Affects Your Rate Increase After an Accident?

-Your insurer, fault determination and accident severity all shape how much your rate increases.
+Your insurer, fault determination and accident severity are all factors that shape how much your rate increases.

 Insurer choice: Insurance companies weigh cost factors differently.
 The national average rate increase after an at-fault accident is 48.8%, but individual insurers vary widely.
 State Farm raises rates 24.3%, while GEICO raises them 56.9% for the same driver profile.